Subham-Maity/fullstack_advance/README/NOTE.md

   - Redis stream—Use streams when you want to store a list of items in a chronological order.
 For example, you can use streams to store a list of events, a list of messages, and more.
   - Bitmap — Use bitmaps when you want to store a list of items in a chronological order.
 For example, you can use bitmaps to store a list of events, a list of messages, and more.
   - Geo — Use geo when you want to store a list of items in a chronological order.
 For example, you can use geo to store a list of events, a list of messages, longitudes, latitudes, and more.
+  - Pub/Sub — Use pub/sub when you want to store a list of items in a chronological order.
+For example, you can use pub/sub to store a list of events, a list of messages, and more.

 ### Data Types